 After gauging your Business Idea Feasibility, it is essential to gauge market readiness.
 After this step, the execution is a mammoth task.
 So always make sure the co-founders have had an equitable contribution historically.

-Bottom line is Most of the equity splits consists of a major chunk of deliberations and a minor chunk of execution.
-Most companies offer services to calculate equity based on negotiations coupled by their Equity calculator algorithm built by experts.
+The bottom line is Most of the equity splits consist of a major chunk of deliberations and a minor chunk of execution.
+Most companies offer services to calculate equity based on negotiations coupled with their Equity calculator algorithm built by experts.